 My life of language learning began in 2005, when I undertook the independent study of Russian during my last year of high school.
 The next year, I entered university and tested into Third Year Russian, where I had the highest level of fluency in the class.
 After graduating in 2009, I resumed my exploration of independent language learning and have since attained skill ranging from "usable" to "fluent" in five more languages.
 (I've also studied a bit of 15+ others along the way, just for fun.)
 By this point, I know what it takes to teach yourself a language.

 I tutored Russian in college, and from 2009-2012 I taught Latin, Old English, Spanish, and Russian at the K-8 level.
 In 2010, I wrote a piece for "The Polyglot Project: How to Learn Multiple Languages," and in 2013 I began providing private tuition in language learning.
 In 2014, I taught English at the Redemptorist Vocational School for the Disabled in Pattaya, Thailand, and gave a seminar titled "How to Learn Any Language (especially Thai)" for the non-Thai-speaking staff and volunteers at the foundation.
-Since early 2015, I've been working in the English Language Training program of a refugee resettlement agency in Phoenix.
+In 2015, I traveled to the international Polyglot Conference in New York City and expanded my circle of contacts in the field.

 Excellent: Russian, Spanish